sakuli/Docs/content/CLI/_index.md

 command or to decrypt a secret in a testcase with a Sakuli function like `Environment.decryptSecret()`.

-## sakuli enable-enterprise
+## sakuli enable-module
 {{<highlight bash>}}
-npx sakuli enable-enterprise
+npx sakuli enable-modules

-Configures and enables enterprise features
+Configures and enables modules
 {{</highlight>}}

-This command starts an assistant which will guide you through the setup of enterprise features.
-More information on how to use the `enable-enterprise` command can be found [here](/enterprise_features/#assisted-setup).
+This command starts an assistant which will guide you through the setup of modules.
+More information on how to use the `enable-modules` command can be found [here](/modules/#assisted-setup).

 ## sakuli encrypt
 {{<highlight bash>}}